rangle/angular-training-slides/slides/src/content/unit-testing.md

 })
 ```

-- Inject actual services or importing real modules often works…
+- Inject actual services or importing real modules often works...
-- …but sometimes Angular is not able to resolve all of the required dependencies
+- ...but sometimes Angular is not able to resolve all of the required dependencies
-- We have more control when we mock things…
+- We have more control when we mock things...
-- …but if mocks get too complicated, they can be expensive to maintain
+- ...but if mocks get too complicated, they can be expensive to maintain

 ---